jestjs/jest/website/versioned_docs/version-27.2/CLI.md

 A JSON string with options that will be passed to the `testEnvironment`.
 The relevant options depend on the environment.

-### `--testNamePattern=<regex>`

-Alias: `-t`.
-Run only tests with a name that matches the regex.
-For example, suppose you want to run only tests related to authorization which will have names like `"GET /api/posts with auth"`, then you can use `jest -t=auth`.

-_Note: The regex is matched against the full name, which is a combination of the test name and all its surrounding describe blocks._

 ### `--testLocationInResults`

 Adds a `location` field to test results.
 Useful if you want to report the location of a test in a reporter.